christianmalek/stupid-console.js/README.md

 ![](stupidconsole.png)

 # stupid-console.js
 A very simplistic console-like component for websites e.g. to create creative about-pages.
-Take a look at the [demo](http://phisherman.github.io/stupid-console.js/)!

 ## Features
 - History with *Arrow-Up* and *Arrow-Down*